Upcoming Semester Courses - Fall 2025

 This class introduces you to the production of UNM’s national literary magazine, Blue Mesa Review.
 We receive hundreds of submissions each year from writers hoping to see their stories, essays, or poems published in our journal.
 Your primary responsibility is to assess these submissions for possible publication in BMR.
 In addition, you will keep a log about your participation reading submissions, write a couple of short papers (maybe a blog post or book review for BMR's website), and engage in discussions that arise from the submissions we receive.
 Understanding how literary magazines work can be of great value for writers; not only can it help you improve your own writing, but it can focus your editorial sensibilities as well as help you learn more about the submission and publication process.

-To enroll in the class, send an email to Dr. Clark at clarkmp@unm.edu briefly detailing your literary interests and aspirations, as well as your Banner ID number.
+To enroll in the class, send an email to Dr. Clark at clarkmp@unm.edu briefly detailing your literary interests and aspirations, and include your Banner ID number.

 523.001: Creative Writing Workshop: Nonfiction

-This is a writing workshop focused on revision.
-Each student will write two new pieces of creative nonfiction.
+This writing workshop focuses on craft, revision, and developing your writing process.
+Students will write two new pieces of creative nonfiction.
 We will workshop each piece twice.
 Then, each of you will choose one of these two pieces to revise again, and you will submit this at the end of the semester to six literary magazines.
-The goal of the course is to push you to produce more than you thought you could, to break down what Jane Smiley calls writing process “evasion strategies,” and to produce a polished essay ready for publication.
-The particular subgenre of creative nonfiction you may turn in to the workshop is wide open: Memoir or Autobiographical Narrative (an essay that has the dramatic structure of a short story); a Lyric Essay or Meditation; a Profile; Travel Writing; Literary Journalism; a hybrid essay that combines two or more of these forms.
-It's all fair game.
+Students may write short memoirs, personal or lyric essays, profiles, literary nonfiction, and more.
+The goal of the course is to make you work and to help you develop a habit of writing.

 530.001: Teaching Composition